-Purchasing Real Estate in Costa Rica can present many pitfalls to the would-be expat purchaser.
+Purchasing Real Estate in Costa Rica can present many pitfalls to the prospective expat purchaser.
 As a practicing Real Estate Attorney in Costa Rica, I have seen many of these pitfalls, often presented to me for resolution by expats after the damage is done.
 One of the main items for consideration in avoiding these pitfalls is to choose a competent Real Estate Agent and Real Estate Attorney at the outset.

 Regulation of the Real Estate Industry

 Regardless of the lack of regulation and training, I have worked with many Realtors who have prior experience in the Real Estate Industry in countries such as Canada, or the U.S., who have imported that knowledge and skill into Costa Rica.
+This, of course, is a beneficial asset when selecting a Realtor in Costa Rica.
+It is very important to undertake some extensive due diligence when selecting a Real Estate Agent as to their background and their experience, with the obtaining of references and making inquiries into their established reputation.
+If utilizing the services of a foreign Realtor, it is important to know that they hold the correct Immigration status in Costa Rica to be practicing as a Realtor.

 Selecting a Realtor